ietf-wg-asdf/SDF/sdf.md

 of some interaction data.

-Other qualities that are inspired by JSO are "`$comment`" and "`description`", both of which are also available in Information blocks.
+Other qualities that are inspired by JSO are "`$comment`" and "`description`", both of which are also available in the information block.

 ## type "`number`", type "`integer`"